In the Clouds – Artist Residency Application Logo

 How long is the virtual residency?

-Is anything required of the virtual resident?
+Is anything else required of the virtual resident?

-The virtual resident is required to have internet access, which the AiR stipend can help obtain, and a means to document and share their practice or works-in-progress online (phone camera will work just fine, but other methods are welcome too!).
+The virtual resident is required to have internet access, which the ITC stipend can help obtain, and a means to document and share their practice or works-in-progress online (phone camera will work just fine, but other methods are welcome too!).